manaakiwhenua/koordinates-metadata-updater/README.md

 1. Downloads the xml metadata from the Data Service, for one or many user defined data sources
-2. Takes a back up of the metadaat file (if text replacement is to be made)
+2. Takes a back-up of the metadata file (if text replacement is to be made)
 3. Finds and replaces text within the metadata file
-4. Updates the LDS metadata with the newly edited XML.
+4. Updates the metadata with the newly edited XML.

 ## Execute Metadata Update